Archival Projects

 Trivia

-The intention of the project is plenty: learn Python from doing, use HFS (and my template) on non-Windows OS… But it never intends to replace HFS 3, as I’m unofficial — indeed HFS 3 is developed later than PHFS.
+The intention of the project is plenty: learn Python from doing, use HFS (and my template) on non-Windows OS… But it never intends to replace HFS 3, as I’m unofficial — indeed PHFS is developed earlier than HFS 3.

 I don’t even know about programming package management at that moment. (pypi, npm, etc.)